guitarvydas/cl-peg/README.md

   <Body> is a single Lisp sexpr in the form accepted by ESRAP (see ESRAP documentation).
 "Parser.lisp" shows the use
   of two kinds of ESRAP syntax, :destructure and :lambda.
 The sexpr is invoked when a match is made.
 The single argument to lambda is the list of all matching items (returned recursively "from below"). :Destructure allows one to label each element of a return value.
+NB esrap:text is a helper function which collapses a list of characters, and strings, into a single string.